Qi Node 15: 白露 Báilù (White Dew)

 A Tale of Yin and Yang Through the Seasons

 At the waning edge of winter, atop frozen soil and beside deep snow drifts, the palace lies quiet.
-In its dim corridors, Empress Yin rules—not with force, but with gravity.
+In its dim corridors, Empress Yin rules through the pull of her intrinsic gravity.
 She is composed, ageless, elegant.
 She wears robes the color of smoke and old bone, and she walks with the authority of someone who has seen many cycles.
 The court respects her deeply, though few understand the depth of her wisdom.
 She watches the land with calm eyes, aware that her time is nearing its turn.

 Beneath her care, a subtle fire barely glows in the brazier of Heaven's hearth.
 From a glowing ember, a child is born.
 He is small, restless, always moving.
 This is Yang, a prince of heaven, but still just a seed of what he will become.
 She wraps him in thick robes, feeds him warm broths, keeps him close.
 She sees in him not just potential, but inevitability.
 The future will be his.
 But not yet.

 As the calendar turns toward spring (Lìchūn 立春 ), the air still holds winter's bite.
 Yang, the young prince, plays carefully in cold courtyards, his laughter muffled by woolen layers.
 He presses his hands to the frost-covered windows, watches birds stir in bare branches, and kicks up dry leaves still left from autumn.
 His breath fogs the air.
-He is not ready to bloom, but he is watching—waiting, learning the rhythm of the light.
+He is not ready to bloom, but he is watching, waiting, and learning the rhythm of the light.

 Empress Yin keeps him close to the hearth.
 She feeds him rich congee, wraps his small hands in silk, and murmurs old stories about the seasons to come.
 She is still in full command, her court steady and dignified, her presence the axis upon which the world turns.